elgeeko1/elgeeko1-roon-server-ansible/README.md

 as I2C), you will either need to map the device into the container, or revert to using the insecure docker privileged execution mode.

 `roon_container_privileged: true`

+# Mounting network shares
+Mounting cifs shares from a docker container either requires RoonServer to run as root, or for fstab to be configured in advance of starting the container and configuring permissions of the container users.
+The simplest workaround to support this comes at the unfortunate cost of security, and is to set `roon_container_user` to `root`.